St and Photosensitivity: Side Effects & Sun Protection

 Does st john's wort photosensitivity cause photosensitivity?
 Learn about this side effect and how to protect yourself from sun and light reactions.

 St. John’s Wort (Hypericum perforatum) is one of the most widely used herbal supplements globally, taken primarily for mild-to-moderate depression and anxiety.
-It is one of the few herbal supplements with a well-established, clinically significant photosensitivity risk — and it causes photosensitivity through a unique mechanism not shared by most pharmaceutical drugs.
+It is one of the few herbal supplements with a well-established, clinically significant drug-induced photosensitivity risk — and it causes photosensitivity through a unique mechanism not shared by most pharmaceutical drugs.

 Why St. John’s Wort Causes Photosensitivity